sassoftware/esp-kubernetes/operator/README.md

     sink-cd7d97d55-txjqs                             2030m        67Mi
     source-5f464ddc46-mxnx2                          1558m        79Mi

-You can see that the source is now using 1.5 cpus.
+You can see that the source is now using 1.5 CPUs.

 Wait a short time and check the pods again.